 Photography first captured my attention as a child back in the early 70's.
-Both my Father and Grandfather where keen amateurs, and I loved the 'magic lantern' evenings when they projected slides of our family adventures in glorious Fujicolour (or Kodachrome in my Grandfather's case) onto a big screen.
+Both my Father and Grandfather where keen amateurs, and I loved their 'magic lantern' evenings when they projected slides of our family adventures in glorious Fujicolour (or Kodachrome in my Grandfather's case) onto a big screen.
 Back then our TV was small and Black and White.
-So these seemingly vast, colourful images made a big impression on me.
-One of my Father's pictures remains particularly vivid in my mind's eye to this day.
-Taken on an idyllic Summer's evening while we were fishing up in the Surrey Hills, he captured Old Bury Hill Lake's mirrored surface.
+So these large, colourful images made a huge impression on me.
+One of my Father's pictures remains vivid in my mind's eye to this day.
+Taken on an idyllic Summer's evening when fishing up in the Surrey Hills, he captured Old Bury Hill Lake's mirrored surface.
 The lowering sun set the water afire and seared the clouds overhead.
-Glowing with glorious scarlets and golds, this image ignited the spark that was later to turn into a passion for photographing water's influence on the natural world.
+Blazing with glorious scarlets and golds, this image ignited a spark that was later to turn into my passion for photographing water's influence on the natural world.
 On my tenth birthday I was given my first camera and it all went from there.

 As a family we holidayed extensively at Pevensey Bay in East Sussex and, as my brother and I grew up, went on to tour around the UK .
-My parents shunned busy resorts and packed tourist beaches, preferring instead remote, isolated bays and coves where we could fish, swim, snorkel, surf, camp and explore to our hearts content.
+My parents shunned busy resorts and packed tourist beaches.
+Preferring instead remote, isolated bays and coves where we could fish, swim, snorkel, surf, camp and explore to our hearts content.
 Scotland, Wales, Norfolk, Dorset, Somerset, Devon and eventually Cornwall...
-It was these travels that instilled my love for the coast, yet Cornwall for me was a revelation.
+It was these travels that instilled my love for the coast.
+Yet Cornwall was a revelation.
 The stunning beaches, clear sea and fantastic colours.
 At the age of 13, I made a promise to myself that one day I'd live there.